jcwalker/xDnsServer/README.md

 Secondary zones allow client machine in primary DNS zones to do DNS resolution of machines in the secondary DNS zone.
 * **xDnsServerZoneTransfer** This resource allows a DNS Server zone data to be replicated to another DNS server.
 * **xDnsRecord** This resource allows for the creation of IPv4 host (A) records or CNames against a specific zone on the DNS server
+* **xDnserverDirectoryPartition** This resource allows for the creation and managing of a DNS application directory partition

 ### xDnsServerForwarder